-Guidelines adopted in 1995 by the Nominating Committee of the Board of Directors, as revised by the Board of Directors in March 1999, encourage Rayonier share ownership by directors at a level equal to three times their annual cash retainer.
+Guidelines were adopted in 1995 and amended in 1999 by the Nominating Committee of the Board of Directors encouraging Rayonier share ownership by directors at a level equal to three times their annual retainer.

-The Management Development and Compensation Committee also adopted guidelines in 1995 for share ownership by officers at the level of Vice President and above.
+The Compensation and Management Development Committee also adopted guidelines in 1995 for share ownership by officers at the level of Vice President or above.
 The guidelines as currently in effect are as follows:

-Position/Level Share Ownership Guidelines as Multiple of Base Salary
+POSITION/LEVEL SHARE OWNERSHIP GUIDELINES AS MULTIPLE OF BASE SALARY

 Chairman, President and Chief

 Executive Officer 4X

 Executive Vice President 3X

 Senior Vice Presidents 2X

 Vice Presidents 1X